 An absolutely beautiful rest in a beautiful room awakened by the smell of toast, eggs, bacon – a full English breakfast New Zealand style.

-We speak of past lives with George CEO of the NZ kennel club, owning a bar, practicing law.
+We speak of past lives with George having been the CEO of the New Zealand kennel club, owning a bar, and practicing law.
 Rob makes me laugh with an escapade of outrunning a possum trapped in the shed.

 Then Rob heads to the hospital and George puts on a backpack and grabs a Gandolph stick to start me on my walk into their charming little city on the river, with everyone out on a Saturday morning.

-The breeze is delicious and I am so grateful because coming up is supposed to be the worst of the road walking the entire TA.
+The breeze is delicious and I am so grateful because coming up is supposed to be the worst of the road walking on the entire Te Araroa.

 I stop at a huge antique store filled with glass in many colors and china, no bulls allowed.
 I have a Bundaberg bitter then try a Kiwi treat, a lolly cake, sweet and sinful.
 In the shade, the wind actually feels cool as Aretha tells me she feels like a natural woman.

-A woman in a lapis blue sweatshirt tries to control a large greyhound, then invites me to her backyard for juice and a biscuit, ok, maybe six biscuits.
+A woman in a lapis blue sweatshirt tries to control a large greyhound, then invites me to her backyard for juice and a biscuit.
+OK, make that six biscuits.
 Jean won’t let me take her picture mainly because she won’t bother to put in her false teeth, but I do snap her funky boots as we sit on the edge of the dog kennel in the shade.
 She comments this is a strange way to spend a holiday and refills my drink in a bigger cup.
 What a delight she is, 82 and marching around her property, hugging me hard and telling me to be safe.

 The land gets flatter and the wind picks up as I get closer to the sea, though no sign as the road twists and curves and finally comes to Koitiata with a wild assortment of ‘baches’ or beach homes cozying up to the dunes.
 I set the alicoop in shade by a picnic table and crawl in for a few moments of quiet.